shorebirdtech/website/src/content/blog/tracks-percentage-rollouts-a-b-testing.md

   shorebird_code_push: ^2.0.0
 ```

-### Further work

-For now we've decided to expose these lower-level APIs to allow sophisticated
-customers to implement their own custom rollout flows.
-We may eventually
-decide to also add Console support for controlling rollout percentages,
-A/B testing, etc.

 We'd love to hear your feedback!
 If there's anything you'd like to see adjusted
 or improved, please [let us know by filing an